lassenordahl/PXL/README.md

 ### Note

 PXL is a react application designed for mobile devices.
 UI formatting and geolocation services are not intended to be used on desktop.

+### Contributors

+This app was built by Wolfgang HellicksonSabelhaus, Vasanth Sadhasivan, Zach Zulanas, Bernard Zhao, and Lasse Nordahl.